 Last month brought changes to thirty-nine (39) medical product labels (way down from 65 changes in February), with changes to the prescribing information to include any of the following areas: boxed warnings, contraindications, warnings, precautions, adverse reactions, patient package insert, and medication guide.

 For a complete detailed accounting of the label changes, please refer to the summary of meds.
-By clicking onto the drug name, you will be able to view the detailed summary, which will identify the safety labeling section and revised subsection, as well as a brief summary of the new or modified safety information.
+By clicking onto the drug name, you can view the detailed summary which will identify the safety labeling section, the revised subsection, and a brief summary of the new or modified safety information.